Growli

 Is parthenocissus tricuspidata poisonous to cats?

-Yes — the ASPCA lists Parthenocissus tricuspidata (Parthenocissus tricuspidata) as toxic to cats.
+Yes — Parthenocissus tricuspidata (Parthenocissus tricuspidata) is regarded as toxic to cats, based on genus- and family-level toxicity data.
 Toxic to cats and dogs.
 Parthenocissus contains oxalic acid and insoluble oxalate crystals, concentrated in the berries and leaves.
 Ingestion can cause vomiting, diarrhoea, drooling and lethargy; the attractive berries are the main hazard.
 Treat as toxic and keep pets away from fallen fruit and foliage.

 How serious is it if my cat ate parthenocissus tricuspidata?

 Parthenocissus tricuspidata is toxic to cats and reactions can be significant, so treat any ingestion as urgent.
-Call your vet or poison control on (888) 426-4435 straight away rather than waiting to see if symptoms develop.
+Call your vet, or (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK, straight away rather than waiting to see if symptoms develop.

 What symptoms should I watch for?